Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 5. Process service map

-A process service map is a visual representation of the steps that are required to deliver a service.
+It is a visual representation of the steps that are required to deliver a service.
 It helps illustrate where inefficiencies exist, which can be used to improve the way you do business.

 In this type of map, there are three main elements: